Your embroidery journey begins here

 Embroidery specifics – in short

-Embroidery works very differently from print-based methods like DTG or DTF.
-Instead of applying ink to the fabric, it stitches thread directly into the material – creating a raised, textured finish with its own set of rules.
+Embroidery works differently from print-based methods like DTG or DTF.
+Instead of applying ink to the fabric, it stitches thread directly into the material – creating a raised, textured finish.

-• Thread limitations: You can use up to six thread colors per design, chosen from a fixed palette of 15 colors – custom color codes aren’t possible.
+- Thread limitations: You can use up to six thread colors per design from a fixed palette of 15 colors – custom color codes aren’t currently available.

-• Digitization is required: Each design must be manually converted into a stitch path.
-This process starts after an order is placed and can take up to 36 hours.
+- Digitization is required: Each design must be manually converted into a stitch path.
+We’ll handle this process after an order is placed (can take up to 36 hours).

-• Large embroidery areas now available: Jackets, hoodies, and sweatshirts support embroidery areas up to 10 × 6 inches, offering more design space than ever.
+- Large embroidery areas now available: Select jackets, hoodies, and sweatshirts support embroidery areas up to 10 × 6 inches, offering a more flexible design space.

-Keep these specifics in mind when creating or adapting designs for embroidery.
-What works for print might need adjustments to stitch cleanly and look professional on fabric.
+Keep these aspects in mind when creating or adapting designs for embroidery.
+What works for print might need adjustments for a clean and professional stitch.

 Discover how to sell high-profit embroidery designs with Printify on our YouTube channel.